nudle/oculus-stream-guide/README.md

 6. Run the .bat file (or shortcut) and it'll open the Oculus Mirror with the correct settings
 7. Capture that window in OBS as you would any other videogame

-If you're left handed edit the .bat file and change `--RightEyeOnly` to `LeftEyeOnly` so it looks nicer when you aim with your left hand/eye
+If you're left handed edit the .bat file and change `--RightEyeOnly` to `--LeftEyeOnly` so it looks nicer when you aim with your left hand/eye

+If you get a black bar on the left side of your screen remove the command referencing FOV, this has never happened before today but thats whats wrong.
+Idk if its a unity thing or what but ofc something doesn't work

 ---